ibm-cloud-docs/containers/encryption-setup.md

         * For example, to create an instance and root key, you need at least the **Editor** platform and **Writer** service access roles for your KMS provider.
         * If you plan to use an existing KMS instance and root key, you need at least the **Viewer** platform and **Reader** service access roles for your KMS provider.

-1. **Optional** Complete the following additional steps if you plan to [set up worker node disk encryption for a VPC cluster](/docs/containers?topic=containers-encryption-vpc-worker-disks).
+1. **Optional**: Complete the following additional steps if you plan to [set up worker node disk encryption for a VPC cluster](/docs/containers?topic=containers-encryption-vpc-worker-disks).

 1. Create a cluster and enable secret encryption.